AllStarLink/ASL3-Manual/docs/adv-topics/nnx.md

 ## Requirements
 Use of NNX node numbers is totally optional, but strongly recommended.
 The prior node request process still exists.
 Existing and new users may continue to request new node numbers per current policy.

 Users who opt to expand an existing node number will need to make configuration changes to their existing node (if configured).
 That is (using the example numbers above) all references to node 63001 will need to change to 630010.
-These files include rpt.conf, extensions.conf, rpt_http_registartions.conf, and allmon3.ini (if using [Allmon3](../allmon3/config.md)).
+Fortunately, the [`asl-menu`](../user-guide/menu.md) "Node Settings" menu allows you to change a node number, updating rpt.conf, rpt_http_registrations.conf, simpleusb.conf, usbradio.conf, voter.conf, extensions.conf, and allmon3.ini (if using [Allmon3](../allmon3/config.md)).
 Reconfiguring all occurrences of the existing node number is critical.
 Such an oversight may confuse users and put an extra support load on system admins, at least initially.
-The menus that are built into ASL3 installs simplify this task greatly.

 !!! note "New Node Setup"
     If you are registering for a node number for the first time, it would be wise to extend your node number before you configure your new node for the first time.
 That way, you can have your xxxxx0 number ready to deploy, without having to reconfigure it after the fact.
 It also sets you up to easily deploy additional nodes, as your extended node numbers will already be available.

 Adding NNX nodes xxxxx1 thru xxxxx9 is the same process as adding any additional node.

-## Considerations
-* NNX nodes can be assigned to any of the user’s servers, assigned a password and otherwise modified as desired
-* No changes to the AllStarLink registration system, the Stats Server or Allmon3 systems are required
-* Any existing node number (aka Issued Node Number or INN) can be converted to an NNX.
-INN and NNX node numbers can run on the same server.
-NNX Nodes can be split across different servers
-* Users who desire more than ten sequential node numbers and have not already been assigned sequential node numbers, may opt to request new node numbers in sequential order.
-Two subsequent INNs may expand to 20 NNX numbers, or three to 30 NNX nodes, etc. All with little impact on node number resource.
-It’s conceivable that some users may opt to relinquish their non-sequential INN node numbers after converting, further easing any pressure on node number space
-* A provision for releasing no longer used INN numbers has been included on the new portal page as has a provision to revert NNX nodes back to the original INN number

 ## NNX on the AllStarLink Portal
 Node Number Extension implementation on the AllStarLink Portal is shown below.